VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: VidHal Evaluation Protocol

 \section{\textsc{VidHal} Evaluation Protocol}

-Aiming to address the limitations of binary question-based benchmarks, we propose two evaluation tasks: \textit{multiple-choice question answering} and a novel \textit{caption ordering task}, detailed in Section \ref{subsec:evaluation_tasks}.
-We also develop corresponding metrics to comprehensively measure hallucinations in video-based VLLMs, elaborated further in Section \ref{subset:evaluation_metrics}.
+To address the limitations of binary question-based benchmarks, we propose two evaluation tasks: \textit{multiple-choice question answering} and a novel \textit{caption ordering} task, detailed in Section \ref{subsec:evaluation_tasks}.
+Additionally, we develop corresponding metrics to comprehensively measure hallucinations in video-based VLLMs in Section \ref{subset:evaluation_metrics}.